sseaman/skillVC/docs/README-OLD.md

 To create a Session Handler an object must implement two functions:
 * `sessionStart(svContext)` - Called when a session is started
 * `sessionEnd(svContext)` - Called when a session ends

+As Session Handler could be preforming async operations, the use of a Promise is required to tell SkillVC to continue with its execution flow.
+The Promise should be returned from the Session Handler so that SkillVC can wait until its completion.

 Example:
 ```